Turn Your Saturday Thrifting Addiction into Cash With This Lucrative Side Gig

 At first, she shopped for herself and bought items tailored to her tastes.
 But over time, she started to recognize what items were popular and trendy, even if she didn’t like them, like a Harley Davidson T-shirt.

-“Maybe it wasn’t my aesthetic, but I knew that someone would totally die for this,” said DiNatale, who lives in St. Petersburg, Fla.
+“Maybe it wasn’t my aesthetic, but I knew that someone would totally die for this,” said DiNatale, who recently moves from St. Petersburg, Florida, to Mississippi.
 “I did it enough times that I was like: ‘Why don’t I try this?’”

 One of her first sales was a Dooney & Bourke vintage belt that she purchased on a bidding website for herself.
 When it arrived, she discovered that it didn’t fit.
 She resold the piece for more than double what she paid.